UPDATE: Now with audio.

 This story was first published in the Tele-Friends Podcast episode “Truck Nuts On A Trampoline”.
 (Like so much with this project, that was something I never imagined I’d type.)

 They challenged me to write a story loosely inspired by an apocalypse (not a new concept) and an Everclear song (definitely a new concept).
-If you don’t want to hear the version with funny voices and sound effects in the podcast, read the written word version below.

 The peach of the sunset found the traveler looking at black clouds and fingering his trunk’s brass clasps with a rhythm even he couldn’t identify.
 “I just want to feel some sunshine, Goblin” he said quietly.
 “Is that too much?”

 “Who you talking to?”

 Heaving the trunk to his chest with an “Ah — aheh… Nobody,” he recognized the speaker.
 She had introduced herself as Patience, and he – wearied of explaining the meaning, origin, and spelling of his name – had introduced himself as what he wanted to be.